 The Sun City Computer Club welcomes volunteers to assist with our various programs.
 Anyone can contribute.
 For most of the opportunities, no experience is required – just a willingness to get involved and help.
-Training is usually provided for more involved volunteer roles.
+Training is provided for more involved volunteer roles.
 Here’s your chance to increase your skills while assisting others!

-If you would like to volunteer for our club, but don’t know where you might fit in check out the opportunities below:
+If you would like to volunteer for our Club but don’t know where you might fit in, check out the opportunities below:

 Class Assistant Program

-Are you the person all your friends ask when they have a problem with their computer, smartphone, tablet or watch?
-Answer YES then this is the volunteer opportunity for You!
+Are you the person all your friends ask when they have a problem with their computer, smartphone, tablet, or watch?
+Answer YES, then this is the volunteer opportunity for You!
 Help your Computer Club members with their devices while you LEARN and have FUN working with the Help Team.

-For additional information reply to email@example.com
+For additional information contact: email@example.com

 For more information reply to Suncityhhccpresident@gmail.com